JunoNgx/crisp-game-lib-tutorial/README.md

 `;
 ```

 The bottom line is, CrispGameLib uses a combination of your assigned random `seed` and the content of your `description` to generate a particular sets of audio for your game.
-This means you are probably putting minimum work while still achieving a relatively unique audio experience for each game.
+This means you are putting in minimum work while still achieving a relatively unique audio experience for each of your games.

 Of course, without saying, it comes with a major downside.
 It means that you have pretty much almost no control at all over audio, and if you are looking to fine tune every single piece of audio, CrispGameLib can't give you that without some major modification to the engine.